-Health system component tie Question H Key national strategic choices and actions are being made by MOH to establish the needed competencies for the intervention Piloting for the competency related to the intervention.
-External agencies assume the majority of the responsibility for competency.
-Score = 2 MOH beginning routinely manage competency for the intervention before full integration into national and subnational systems.
+Health system component Element Question Question Question Key national strategic choices and actions are being made by MOH to establish the needed competencies for the intervention Score = I MOH beginning routinely manage competency for the intervention before full integration into national and subnational systems.
 MOH has fully integrated competency for the intervention into national and subnational systems.
-Score Selected / Reason for selection Score = I Revisions to supervisory External TA providers train External TA providers Supervision guidelines and Supervision ls the intervention included in regular MOH supervision activities? system (e.g., checklists) elements for the interventions are underway to incorporate intervention into existing relevant materials managers in learning sites on supervision techniques; develop or revise supervision guidelines conduct joint supervision visits with government counterparts; follow up findings of joint supervision visits; training managers on decision-making strategies and evaluating effectiveness of programs. processes institutionalized within government systems; supervision visits funded and implemented independently by government in all intervention sites Clients Demand / Community Is the MOH engaged in generating demand for the intervention among potential clients?
+Score Selected / Reason for selection 50010 Score = 2 Score = 3 Score = 4 Supervision Is the intervention included in regular MOH supervision activities?
+Revisions to supervisory system (e.g., checklists) elements for the interventions are underway to incorporate intervention into existing relevant materials External TA providers train managers in learning sites on supervision techniques; develop or revise supervision guidelines External TA providers conduct joint supervision visits with government counterparts; follow up findings of joint supervision visits; training managers on decision-making strategies and evaluating effectiveness of programs.
+Supervision guidelines and processes institutionalized within government systems; supervision visits funded and implemented independently by government in all intervention sites Clients Is the MOH engaged in generating demand for the intervention among potential clients?
 Strategy and materials for demand creation for beneficiaries and providers under development External stakeholders doing all support for uptake of the intervention among potential beneficiaries Some demand creation being taken up by MOH Demand creation done by government, integrated with other programs.
 Community advocacy to increase demand for service.
-Commodities Procure / Distribute Is the MOH procuring and distributing sufficient quantities of the needed commodities within its normal logistics system?
+Commodities Is the MOH procuring and distributing sufficient quantities of the needed commodity within its normal logistics system?
 Discussions with MOH and partners about needed supplies/Commodities for intervention External TA providers train health teams in commodity management.
 External funded commodities for pilot sites only.
-Appropriate commodities available in multiple geographic areas, but procurement and/or logistics managed by external partners Procurement and logistics for appropriate commodities included in the MOH systems (forecasting, supply, distribution and oversight) Information Does the MOH collect, report, and use appropriate Discussions about need for new indicators and/or data collection and reporting forms.
+Appropriate commodities available in multiple geographic areas, but procurement and/or logistics managed by external partners Procurement and logistics for appropriate commodities included in the MOH systems (forecasting, supply, distribution and oversight) Information Information Does the MOH collect, report, and use appropriate indicators/information for the intervention?
+Discussions about need for new indicators and/or data collection and reporting forms.
 A pilot experience and/or readiness assessment conducted to test appropriate indicators and/or reporting forms.
 New indicators used in some but not all geographic areas and/or indicators collected but not sent through regular reporting chain.
 Appropriate indicators for intervention are in National Health Information System (HIS) and are reported on a regular basis.